undefinedXD/PyTorch-CIFAR100-Adversarial-Attack/README.md

 ### 4. train the model
 Train all the model on a Tesla P40(22912MB)

+#### Attention:
-You need to specify the net you want to train using arg -net
+You need to specify the net you want to train using arg -net if you want to use some training tricks to improve accuracy,maybe you need to modify train.py(I have implemented some training tricks on VGG16.Although the advance is tiny,I guess on other models maybe you can get a better result.)

 ```bash
 $ python train.py -net vgg16